-- Noise generating scenarios are modelled on a worst case 15 minute period; - Terrain has been sourced from the NSW Land and Property Information database Six Maps; - Ground Absorption has been included in the model with the entire model having an absorption factor of 0.25, indicative of the combination of surrounding grass areas and hard surfaces; - All receptors are modelled 1.5m above the ground; - On site and surrounding buildings have been included in the model; - The assessment for the proposed equipment is based on the sound levels listed for the air handling units in Table 16 and the generators in Table 17. - Generators are to be tested during the day period only. - Generator testing is assumed to take place using a single generator at a time. - The evaporative cooler and filters within the Air Handling Units are assumed to give rise to insertion losses as per Table 18 and Table 19. - Air handling units have been modelled with intake acoustic louvres.
-Details of the required insertion losses provided by the louvres are included in Table 20 and Table 21, for Standard Mode and Bushfire Mode, respectively.
+- Noise generating scenarios are modelled on a worst case 15 minute period; - Terrain has been sourced from the NSW Land and Property Information database Six Maps; - Ground Absorption has been included in the model with the entire model having an absorption factor of 0.25, indicative of the combination of surrounding grass areas and hard surfaces; - Receptors are modelled 1.5m above the ground, except for Receivers 4 and 10, which are modelled 5.0m above the ground since they include a second storey. - On site and surrounding buildings have been included in the model; - The assessment for the proposed equipment is based on the sound levels listed for the air handling units in Table 16 and the generators in Table 17. - Generators are to be tested during the day period only. - Generator testing is assumed to take place using a single generator at a time. - The evaporative cooler and filters within the Air Handling Units are assumed to give rise to insertion losses as per Table 18 and Table 19. - Air handling units have been modelled with intake acoustic louvres.
+Details of the required insertion losses provided by the louvres are included in Table 20 and Table 21, for Standard Mode and Bushfire Mode, respectively. - The primary noise sources modelled are continuous in nature.
+The air handling units will run continuously over the whole day (as is the nature of a datacentre, which runs continuously) and will not cycle on/off.
+Tonality and intermittent modifying corrections outlined under the NPfI are not required for this project. - Noise-enhancing weather conditions have been accounted for in the modelling.
+In line with Fact Sheet D of the NPfI, Option 1 has been selected to consider meteorological effects (see below extract); this represents a conservative assessment methodology.